 There is an uncomfortable amount of this between Loly and Orihime.
 When not beating up or attempting to kill Orihime, Loly is stroking her hair, calling her "Orihime-chan" ("little Orihime"), invading her personal space, caressing her face, pinning her against walls, tearing her clothes...it's surprisingly easy to do Alternate Character Interpretation of Loly as a Depraved Bisexual targeting Orihime.
 In the manga, Loly planned to tear off Orihime's fingernails and rip out her eye as a way to torture her.
 Thankfully, she didn't get to do that.

-In the 2003 anime version of Fullmetal Alchemist, we have Dante, whose hitting on Ed in the final episodes belongs here for so very many reasons.
+The first anime has Dante, whose hitting on Ed in the final episodes belongs here for so very many reasons.
 1) She's the Big Bad, he's The Hero.
 2) She is, at the time that she begins hitting on him, inhabiting the rotting corpse of her former assistant.
 3) She is plotting to Body Surf into the body of Rose, one of Ed's possible Love Interests, a Nice Girl who already experienced Rape as Drama and Teen Pregnancy (and has gone mute from it) in order to consummate the relationship.
 4) Ed is her ex-boyfriend's son, and she is only doing this to be "loved by the son of Hohenheim."
 5) Dante is four hundred years old, and inhabited the body of an old woman when we first met her, while Ed is 15.
 It's played for the level of disgust one would expect, and is yet another example of Dante cheerfully crossing the Moral Event Horizon.

 In episode 9 the Earl Trancy is seen briefly kissing the foot of the much younger Alois and later Ciel.

-Grell's (whether you think Grelle's a boy or a girl) crush on Sebastian also counts as Grell is a psychopath who talks within the same five minutes about wanting to cut Sebastian into pieces and bear his children.
+Grell's crush on Sebastian, given she's a psychopath who talks within the same five minutes about wanting to cut Sebastian into pieces and bear his children.

 In Ergo Proxy there's a scene wherein Raul Creed is threatening Daedalus into helping him, coming up quite close and, if memory serves, touching him on the face.
 Though both characters are attractive, the whole thing feels very much like rape, making it highly disturbing.